Farm team: Professional wrestling

 In 2012, WWE would relaunch and repurpose NXT—a reality competition series featuring FCW talent being mentored by WWE "pros"—as an in-house developmental brand, with its weekly television program switching to a more traditional format, and the brand also hosting various live events, and also spawning a UK branch.
 During this period, NXT received critical acclaim for the quality of its matches and storylines, to the point that WWE began to promote it as a de facto third flagship brand, and moved its television series from the streaming WWE Network to USA Network to counterprogram the upstart All Elite Wrestling.
 However, in 2021, WWE moved NXT back to a different night, and later re-launched the series and brand to return to a development-oriented positioning.

 Formula One

 Formula One teams often use the most promising drivers from divisions such as the current Formula Two championship, the former GP2 and Formula Two championships, with the majority of the current Formula Two's champions graduating to F1.
 Ten drivers on the grid for 2011 had previously raced in GP2.
-Scuderia AlphaTauri also serves as a sort of farm team for Red Bull Racing.
-Both are owned by Austrian beverage company Red Bull, with AlphaTauri helping to develop cars and drivers for Red Bull Racing.
-Four-time world champion Sebastian Vettel drove for Toro Rosso—AlphaTauri's predecessor team—from 2007 to 2008 and made the move to Red Bull in 2009, replacing the retiring David Coulthard.

-Every Red Bull driver since the 2014 season has moved there from Toro Rosso with the exception of Sergio Pérez.
+Racing Bulls (also VCARB; formerly Scuderia Toro Rosso, then Scuderia AlphaTauri) also serves as a sort of farm team for Red Bull Racing.
+Both are owned by Austrian beverage company Red Bull, with VCARB helping to develop cars and drivers for Red Bull Racing.
+Four-time world champion Sebastian Vettel drove for Toro Rosso from 2007 to 2008 before moving to Red Bull in 2009, replacing the retiring David Coulthard.
+Since the 2014 season, every Red Bull driver had previously been on the RB team, with the exception of Sergio Pérez.